Synkied/OC_Projet-5/doc/doc.md

 ### Create db model from database
 python -m pwiz -e mysql openfoodfacts_oc -u quentin -P > db_models.py

-What to do if the chosen product is the "best" available?
+Random product chosing, to avoid having always the same "best" product (or only one product will always be the chosen substitute).

-Random product chosing, to avoid having always the same "best" product (or only one product will always be the chosen substitute)
+The program should be able to retrieve data from a CSV file.

-The program should be able to retrieve data from a csv (and the api?).
+### Creating the database

 1. Clean the CSV file with specified headers: [code, url, product_name, brands, stores, traces_fr, nutrition_grade_fr, main_category_fr, energy_100g, fat_100g, saturated-fat_100g, carbohydrates_100g, sugars_100g, fiber_100g, proteins_100g, salt_100g, countries_fr]
 2. Read the resulting CSV file
-3. Put each category name in the "categories" database
+3. Put each category name in the "categories" table
 4. Put stores and brands in their corresponding table
-4. Put each product in the "products" database with links to brands stores and categories
+4. Put each product in the "products" table with links to brands stores and categories

 ## User interactions
 The user choses a product (via a number), and gets a healthier replacement displayed.